hmrc/simple-reactivemongo/README.md

 #### WriteResult is no longer an Exception

 The type hierarchy of the trait `WriteResult` has changed in new version of reactivemongo.
 It’s no longer an Exception.
-As it now longer represents errors in the public API, the following properties have been removed: `errmsg`, `hasErrors`, `inError` and `message`.
+As it no longer represents errors in the public API, the following properties have been removed: `errmsg`, `hasErrors`, `inError` and `message`.

 simple-reactivemongo previously exposed `inError`, something that is no longer possible.